 </View>

-Button uses neutral color by default but supports other color values with a color property.
-That way, you can emphasize your main call-to-action button using a primary button, draw user attention to a critical action or highlight a final step of the procedure with positive color.
+Button uses a neutral color by default but supports other colors through the color property.
+This allows you to emphasize your main call-to-action with a primary color, draw attention to a critical action, or highlight a positive action.

 <View gap={3}>